 If a student reaches C3 on the ladder of consequences in the classroom, an adult (either teacher or learning champion) will set and oversee a detention.
-The student will be issued with a detention slip for their parent/carer.
-The adult will also make contact with the parent/carer to inform them and to reinforce the detention.
+The student will be issued with a detention.
+The adult will also contact the parent/carer to inform them and to reinforce the detention.

-A refusal or forgetting to attend a lesson detention results in another, longer detention with a Senior Teacher and if numerous detentions are accumulated, may result in escalated sanctions.
+A refusal or forgetting to attend a lesson detention result in another, longer detention with a Senior Teacher and if numerous detentions are accumulated, may result in escalated sanctions.